Skilled Wisdom Tooth Extraction for Improved Oral Health

 It is important to keep your mouth clean.
 You should brush your teeth the night of surgery, but be careful and gentle around the surgical sites.
 If there is minimal bleeding, saltwater rinses (one tablespoon of salt per eight ounces of water) may begin 24 hours after surgery.
 Rinses can help maintain oral hygiene while being gentle on the treatment areas.

-Dr. Peers will give you specific instructions to follow for your individual wisdom tooth removal case.
+Dr. Lifferth will give you specific instructions to follow for your individual wisdom tooth removal case.
 He will also be available if you have any concerns after your surgery.

 Schedule Your Consultation

-If you are in need of wisdom tooth extraction, Dr. Peers can relieve your symptoms and put you on the path to a healthy, comfortable smile.
-If you are experiencing wisdom tooth complications, or if you would like to speak with Dr. Peers about preventative wisdom tooth extraction for your child, contact us today.
+If you are in need of wisdom tooth extraction, Dr. Lifferth can relieve your symptoms and put you on the path to a healthy, comfortable smile.
+If you are experiencing wisdom tooth complications, or if you would like to speak with Dr. Lifferth about preventative wisdom tooth extraction for your child, contact us today.